ydb-platform/ydb-java-dialects/README.md

   Hibernate Dialect for YDB is designed to leverage features of YDB while providing a familiar experience to Hibernate users.
   For more information, please visit the appropriate [module](./hibernate-dialect).
-- *Liquibase*:
-  Liquibase Dialect for YDB is designed to leverage features of YDB while providing a familiar experience to Liquibase users.
-  For more information, please visit the appropriate [module](./liquibase-dialect).
 - *JOOQ*:
   Small JOOQ dialect is designed to be used for [code generation](https://www.jooq.org/doc/3.19/manual/code-generation/) For more information, please visit the appropriate [module](./jooq-dialect).

+## Supports migration tools

+- *Liquibase*:
+  Liquibase dialect for YDB provides a familiar experience for Liquibase users.
+  For more information, please visit the relevant [module](./liquibase-dialect).

 Each module is developed independently, and the release process is separate from the others.